Piercing Numbers in Circular Societies: Abstract

 \section{Abstract}

 In the system of approval voting, individuals vote for all candidates they find acceptable.
-Many approval voting situations can be modeled geometrically and thus, geometric concepts such as the piercing number, can have a natural interpretation.
-In this paper we explore piercing numbers and agreement in the setting where preferences can be modeled by arcs on a circle -- i.e., in circular societies.
-We give bounds on piercing and agreement in circular societies with fixed-length approval sets.
-We also present probabilistic results about the average piercing number for such circular societies.
+Many approval voting situations can be modeled geometrically, and thus geometric concepts such as the piercing number have a natural interpretation.
+In this paper, we explore piercing numbers in the setting where voter preferences can be modeled by congruent arcs on a circle -- i.e., in fixed-length circular societies.
+Given a number of voters and the length of the voter preference arcs, we give bounds on the possible piercing number of the society.
+Further, we explore which piercing numbers are more likely.
+Specifically, under the assumption of uniformly distributed voter preference arcs, we determine the probability distribution of the piercing number of societies in which the length of the arcs is sufficiently small.
+We end with simulations that give estimated probabilities of piercing number for societies with larger voter preference arcs.